David Heaf's One-box Hive Experiment -- Started April 2014

 The bees have been flying in recent weeks, bringing in pollen mainly from Galanthus nivalis.

-A 6-sensor hive temperature monitor has been commissioned and calibrated for use in this hive.
+A 6-sensor hive temperature monitor was installed in this hive and began recording on 27 February 2017.
 Full details here.

 1. Lazutin, Fedor (2013) Keeping Bees with a Smile.
 Deep Snow Press.
 ISBN 978-0-9842873-5-2. www.deepsnowpress.com/keeping-bees-with-a-smile.htm